asboy2035/asboy2035/README.md

 # Hi :3
 **I'm ash.**

-I do random stuff, mainly web design and shortcutting.
+I do random stuff, mainly web design and shortcutting, as well as the occasional random Mac app for some specific purpose.

 ### Pronouns, etc
 > **he/they** preferred, however anything works.